djheery/react-course/21-React-Authentication/1-intro.md

     - Key is only known by the server.
     - The server has not stored this token, but is able to identify that it has created it.
   - Allows for the decoupling of FrontEnd and BackEnd code.
-  - Typically JWT (JSON WWeb Tokens) are used.
+  - Typically JWT (JSON Web Tokens) are used.